 At the breakdown of a relationship, many parents experience difficulty attempting to communicate with each other.
 In hostile situations, parents are usually instructed to only communicate with each other in writing and limited to specific topics.
 Parents may be forced to communicate to make arrangements to spend time with the child or to exchange information about the child.
-While communicating in writing is a great strategy to reduce conflict, it can lead to an added set of challenges if either parent has poor writing skills, refuse to respond or is unwilling to be flexible and put the child first.
+While communicating in writing is a great strategy to reduce conflict, it can lead to an added set of challenges if either parent has poor writing skills, refuse to respond or is unwilling to be flexible and put the children’s needs above their own.

 Parents often run into issues when one parent dictates terms instead of attempting to work with the other parent.
 A parent may want to see the child for a specified period of time.
 Instead of asking the other parent for the specified time, the parent dictates the plan to the other parent.